Hancock Manor

 The Hancock Manor was a house located at 30 Beacon Street in the Beacon Hill neighborhood of Boston, Province of Massachusetts Bay.
 It stood near the southwest corner of what are today the grounds of the Massachusetts State House.
 It was the home of United States Founding Father John Hancock.
+The house, built in 1734–1737, was demolished in 1863.

 Description

 The Manor was built between 1734 and 1737 by Joshua Blanchard for the wealthy merchant Thomas Hancock (1703–1764).
 It was the first house to be erected on the top of Beacon Hill west of the summit and stood alone with no westward neighbor until around 1768, when the portrait painter John Singleton Copley built a house farther down the slope.

 Thomas willed the property to his wife Lydia Henchman (1714–1776).
 She died childless, leaving it to her favorite nephew John.
 In its heyday it was considered the finest house in the entire Province of Massachusetts Bay and belonged to Boston's richest family.
 A three-story granite mansion, it overlooked the pastureland of Boston Common.
 It was surrounded by a family estate that included various outbuildings, gardens, orchards, fruit-tree nurseries, and pastures, and extended from today's Joy Street on the west to Park Street on the east and from Beacon Street on the south to near Derne Street on the north.
 The family farm went up the side of the then existing peak of Beacon Hill where the State House annex now stands.
 Slaves lived on the property.

 The Manor's brown stone walls were massive (the front was 56' in length), made of Quincy granite obtained from the surface, squared and well hammered.
 A balcony projected over the entrance door, upon which opened a large ornamental window.
 The balcony door was adorned with a cap that ended in baroque volutes.
 The corners and window openings were ornamented with Braintree stone, and the tiled gambrel deck roof featured a carved railing.
 Three dormer windows jutted out from the roof, which offered a beautiful, extensive view.
 The grounds were protected from the street by a low stone wall, on which was placed a light wooden fence with gateposts of the same material.
 A paved walk and a dozen granite steps with sandstone trim led to the mansion, situated at a little distance back from the street on ground elevated above it.
 The approach was then through a neat garden bordered with small trees and shrubbery.
 Before the broad front door (garnished with pillars and an ornamental door head) was a wide stone slab at the head of a flight of stone steps.
 A wooden hall, designed for festive occasions, sixty feet in length, was joined to the northern wing; this was moved to Allen Street in 1818.
 The east wing contained a great ballroom; the west was used for the kitchen and other domestic offices; beyond this lay the coach house and adjoining stable.